Using Diffuse Scattering to Observe X-Ray-Driven Nonthermal Melting

 The scattered signal of both the pump and probe pulses is collected on a pair of MultiPort Charged Couple Devices (MPCCDs) \cite{Kameshima2014}, located outside the chamber at a distance of 169 mm above the XFEL axis.
 The total detector coverage was $2048 \times 512$ pixels ($102.4 \times 25.6\,$mm$^2$, pixel size $50 \times 50 \,\mu$m$^2$) and could be translated horizontally, along the direction of the beam axis, to obtain data from different angular ranges.
 The detector positions were calibrated using diffracted signal from copper samples, and covered regions of 35\degree-51\degree and 49\degree-75\degree.
 Due to the crystal orientation of the sample, no diffraction (Laue) spots can be reached on the detector.

-Example 2D data images shown in Figure \ref{fig:data} are averages over all shots at the same time delay and detector position.
+Example 2D data images shown in Figure \ref{fig:data} are averages over all shots at the same time delay and detector position, and each consist of signal from both the pump and probe beams, which scatter from the ambient and heated sample, respectively.
 The pump-probe jitter is \textless 1$\,$fs, although the use of non-gated detectors means that the signal is effectively averaged over the transit time of the pulse through the target, approximately 66$\,$fs.
-The data images account for filtering on the detector and the variable angular coverage of the pixels.
+The data images\BB{, and the subsequent lineouts, are adjusted to} account for filtering on the detector and the variable \BB{solid angle} coverage of the pixels.

-As described above, this experimental setup does not probe any coherent diffraction orders, therefore at 0$\,$fs (Figure \ref{fig:data}a) the only signal seen is temperature diffuse scattering (TDS) of both the pump and probe pulses from phonon modes of the crystalline lattice \cite{Warren1969}.
+Because this experimental setup does not probe any coherent diffraction orders, at 0$\,$fs (Figure \ref{fig:data}a) only diffuse signal is seen.
+This is primarily temperature diffuse scattering (TDS) of both pulses from phonon modes of the crystalline lattice \cite{Warren1969} but may also include signal from low level imperfections and impurities \cite{Barabash2001, Klang2006}.
 At longer delays, the pump pulse still interacts with the ambient lattice, so a similar (although weaker) TDS signal can be seen in the 300$\,$fs image, on top of a much higher scattered signal of the probe pulse from the heated sample.
-The significantly weaker TDS at 150$\,$fs appears to be due to a different crystal rotation around the $\langle001\rangle$ vector for this sample, such that the TDS feature seen at 0 fs is translated off the detector.
+The significantly weaker TDS at 150$\,$fs appears to be due to a different crystal rotation around the $\langle001\rangle$ vector for this sample.
 The drop in signal from 150 to 300$\,$fs is primarily due to the weaker probe pulse at the longest delay.